moerdowo/Laravel-4-Disqus/README.md

 Laravel 4 Disqus package

-a package to embed disqus comment to your laravel application.
+a laravel 4 package to embed disqus comment to your application.

 ----------------------
 add this line to your composer.json